Boxing on NBC: History

 On July 2, 1921, NBC's future owner RCA and its Hoboken, New Jersey, radio station WJY presented live coverage of the Jack Dempsey vs. Georges Carpentier heavyweight title fight.
 In the first major sporting event to be broadcast to a regional audience, ringside announcer J. Andrew White called Dempsey's fourth-round knockout victory.

-On June 1, 1939, NBC (or technically, WNBT, which would eventually becoming NBC's flagship affiliate, WNBC) became the first American television network to broadcast a boxing match.
+On June 1, 1939, NBC (or technically, WNBT, which would eventually become NBC's flagship affiliate, WNBC) became the first American television network to broadcast a boxing match.
 Emanating from Yankee Stadium in New York City, Bill Stern provided the blow-by-blow commentary for the fight between Lou Nova and Max Baer.

 Gillette Cavalcade of Sports

 The earliest incarnation of NBC's boxing telecasts could be traced back to 1944.
-Although technically, an anthology program, the Cavalcade of Sports was best known for Friday night boxing (from Madison Square Garden) on NBC from 1944 through 1960, and (after NBC decided against featuring boxing due to sensitivity over criminal allegations in the sport) then for several more years on ABC.
-When Cavalcade of Sports closed up shop on June 24, 1960, after a 14-year period, it marked the longest continuous run of any boxing program in television history.
+Although technically an anthology program, the Cavalcade of Sports was best known for Friday night boxing (from Madison Square Garden) on NBC from 1944 through 1960, and (after NBC decided against featuring boxing due to sensitivity over criminal allegations in the sport) then for several more years on ABC.
+When Cavalcade of Sports closed up shop on June 24, 1960, after 14-year, it marked the longest continuous run of any boxing program in television history.

 On the premiere episode of Cavalcade of Sports (airing on September 29, 1944), NBC broadcast a 15-round bout between Willie Pep and Chalky Wright.

 On June 19, 1946, at Yankee Stadium, Joe Louis defeated Billy Conn in the first televised World Heavyweight Championship bout ever.
-146,000 people watched it on TV, also setting a record for the most seen world heavyweight bout in history.
-One year later on NBC on December 5, Joe Louis defeated Jersey Joe Walcott to retain the world heavyweight title.
+146,000 people watched it on TV, setting a record for the most seen world heavyweight bout in history.
+One year later, on December 5, on NBC, Joe Louis defeated Jersey Joe Walcott to retain the world heavyweight title.

 On February 14, 1951, Sugar Ray Robinson defeated Jake LaMotta in 13 rounds for the world middleweight title.

 On the March 26, 1954, edition of Gillette Cavalcade of Sports from New York City's Madison Square Garden, Al Andrews and Gustav Scholz fought in NBC's first color transmission of a sporting event.

 Boxing from St. Nicholas Arena

-Another boxing program called Boxing from St. Nicholas Arena aired on NBC during the same period (more specifically, from 1946–1948) as the Cavalcade of Sports.
+Another boxing program, Boxing from St. Nicholas Arena, aired on NBC during the same period (more specifically, from 1946 to 1948) as the Cavalcade of Sports.